savannainstitute/chestnut-bur-detection-from-drone/README.md

 Selects the highest-quality raw drone image for each canopy polygon using Metashape's calibrated 3D camera model for back-projection:

 1. Back-projects each canopy polygon onto all candidate raw images using the Metashape camera model (accounts for lens distortion, orientation, and 3D position)
-2. Retains images where the polygon projects within a 10 m distance threshold on the image plane
+2. Retains the 3 nearest images whose camera position is within 10 m (ground XY distance) of the canopy centroid
 3. Scores each candidate image:
    - **Exposure:** mean pixel value in projected region; filtered to 0.15–0.85 (discards over/underexposed images)
    - **Gimbal pitch:** read from DJI XMP tag; images near nadir (~−90° ± 5°) are preferred